 Strauss and Howe’s theory was developed in the USA and the other research sources we drew from also come from ‘Western’ societies.

-Countries in the rest of the world have developed different generational classifications, based around historical events that concern their countries.
-So, if you are teaching in Asia, Africa or South America, you will need to adapt these materials and supplement them with different research sources, particularly as far as the older generations are concerned.
+Countries in the rest of the world have developed different generational classifications, based on historical events that concern their countries.
+So, if you are teaching in Asia, Africa, or South America, you will need to adapt these materials and supplement them with different research sources, particularly as far as the older generations are concerned.

 With regards to younger generations, the Thai researcher Siriyupa Roongrernsuke has pointed out that there is a convergence of attitudes globally among people who were born after the 1980s, which previous generations do not share.
 So, as you cover the attitudes of the youngest generations, there will be more similarities between different cultures globally.